Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave

-For the next generation of GW interferometers, the same Figure is pictured in Figure \ref{freevstrap_ET_LVK(I)}.
+For the next generation of GW interferometers, the same figure is pictured in Fig. \ref{freevstrap_ET_LVK(I)}.
 The larger distance reach implies fainter fluxes.
 Consequently, most events fall below the detection threshold of MAXI.
-In addition, a significant portion of expected fluxes will fall below the detection threshold of even the most sensitive small FoV X-ray instruments.
+This also means that a significant portion of expected fluxes will fall below the detection threshold of even the most sensitive small FoV X-ray instruments.
 The results vary significantly depending on the considered ET geometry.
-Indeed, the largest distance within reach for ET in a triangle of 10~km arms, but moderate localization compared to ET with CE, implies a favored detection in the free zone.
+Indeed, the largest distance within reach for ET in a triangle of 10~km arms, but moderate localization compared to ET with CE, implies a favored detection for more distant and luminous systems, i.e., in the free zone.
 For ET with CE, we state a mild favoring of the free zone detection.